cartigli/lsx/README.md

 # lsx | ls+

-## A CLI tool for traversing a directory and viewing files.
+---
 ## ABOUT

 `lsx` is a command-line tool for traversing the filesystem and editing files.
-It serves two main purposes:
+It serves two main purposes:\
-    1. Traversal through directories & showing their contents.
+    1. Traversal through directories & showing their contents\
     2. Text (code) editing with syntax (basic) highlighting

 ## USE